DefinetlyNotAI/Test_generator/ReadMe.md

 Here's a brief overview of the project:

 **DataBase.py**: This file contains the SQL class for the database operations.
-It uses SQLAlchemy to interact with the SQLite database.
+It uses SQLite3 to interact with the SQLite database.
 It also includes methods to create tables, insert data, update data, delete data, and query data. it also contains the Database class, which represents a usage of the exam generation.
 It has properties included in the `config.json` file.